HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf214.md

 === "Containers"
     The topics [Managing Content Items](../../manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/manage_content_items.md) and [Author Content Items](../../manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md) have been updated to replace instances of "site area" with "location".
 The location can either be a site area or a page.

-### Updated version of Amazon RDS with Oracle in System Requirements

-=== "Containers"
-    Oracle Database Standard and Enterprise Edition 21c and Oracle on Amazon Relational Database Service are added as supported databases in the System requirements.
-See the topic [Databases](../../get_started/system_requirements/kubernetes/databases.md) for more information.

 ### New guidance for performance sizing for rendering with a small configuration